Precision Agriculture Market Report: Quick Summary

 In parallel, our platform data indicates that the precision agriculture industry recorded a 5.2% yearly growth rate, reflecting steady expansion driven by technology adoption and continued innovation in farm decision-support and monitoring.

-On a regional scale, Grand View Research reports that North America held the largest share of global revenue at over 43.0% in 2024.
+On a regional scale, North America held the largest share of global revenue at over 43.0% in 2024.
 While the Asia Pacific is projected to experience strong growth, expanding at a CAGR exceeding 15.5% from 2025 to 2030.

 To add to this, our platform data reveals that leading country hubs for precision agriculture innovation include the US, India, the UK, Canada, and Italy.

 Innovation activity remains visible through IP signals.
-The market records more than 9300 patents from over 2400 applicants, with 6.32% yearly patent growth.
+Our Discovery Platform data shows that the market records more than 9300 patents from over 2400 applicants, with 6.32% yearly patent growth.

 The USA (3010+), European Patent Office (1460+), and China (1050+) are the leading issuers, indicating concentrated invention activity across precision agriculture-enabling technologies.